What we learned about Jared Polis and Heidi Ganahl during their debate hosted by CBS4/The Colorado Sun

 Other highlights from the debate:

 Both candidates agreed that Colorado faces a struggle to cope with drought and water shortages.
 But neither would say if agriculture, which consumes more than 80% of the state’s water, should be forced to pare back more of its use.
-(Both candidates acknowledges work already being done by farmers to be more water efficient.)
+(Both candidates acknowledged work already being done by farmers to be more water efficient.)

 Polis danced around a question about whether celebrity Kim Kardashian called him about his controversial decision to reduce the prison sentence for a truck driver who lost control and caused a crash on Interstate 70 in Lakewood killing four people.
 Polis in December reduced the sentence to 10 years from 110 years.